 Follow the directions and safety precautions for poison products carefully.

-- Solutions Self-Chem sells strychnine gopher poison in 1, 4 and 45 pound sizes, providing options for people with small yards or a large farms.
+- Solutions Pest and Lawn sells strychnine gopher poison in 1, 4 and 45 pound sizes, providing options for people with small yards or a large farms.

 There are various repellent substances on the market that claim to drive away gophers and moles.
 There is little scientific evidence to support their efficacy, with the exception of castor oil-based products, which, according to the University of California's Integrated Pest Management Program, have been shown to work effectively on moles in the eastern states.
 Of course, it may just mean that they are driven to another part of the yard or to a neighbors, which doesn't completely solve the problem.